-For those who have any type of adverse health condition, obtaining life insurance approval can be somewhat challenging.
+For those who have any type of unfavorable health state, obtaining life insurance approval can be tough and challenging at times.
 In some cases, individuals are turned down altogether for coverage, meaning that their loved ones must go without the financial protection that life insurance can provide.

 If you have Hirschsprung’s Disease, it is possible that you have been denied for life insurance coverage in the past.
-The good news is, however, that there is hope of obtaining the coverage that you need – you just have to know where to look.
+The great news is, however, that there is hope of obtaining the policy that you want – you just have to know where to look.

 Hirschsprung’s Disease is a health condition that has to do with a dysfunction of muscle movement in the large intestine.
 This is due to the absence of nerves that are responsible for peristalsis.